Last Modified: Thu, 27 Jan 2022 11:28:13 +0000 ; Created: Thu, 27 Aug 2020 20:58:09 +0000

 |I recently acquired a Raspberry Pi 4 B with 8GB of RAM.
 In a test benchmark setup I was able to saturate the gigabit wired link with a file transfer between a Windows 10 client and the Raspberry Pi.

-I am using a 64GB microSD card (class U1).
+I am using a 64GB microSD card (class U1) for the OS install, but not the NAS storage.
 I also installed 5 heatsinks on the Pi and used a case with a small 5V fan.
 Connection is via a gigabit switch between the client and the Pi.
 I have the latest Raspberry Pi OS lite 64-bit.
 My testing used a ramdisk so the microSD card was not a bottleneck.Commands used for the setup:

 mkdir /mnt/ramdisk/ chmod 1777 /mnt/ramdisk/ mount -t tmpfs -o size=1g tmpfs /mnt/ramdisk/ dd if=/dev/urandom of=/mnt/ramdisk/random.data bs=10M count=100 status=progress apt-get install -y samba samba-common-bin apt-get install -y vim smbpasswd -a pi vim /etc/samba/smb.conf systemctl restart smbd